DEVSENSE/phptools-docs/docs/vscode/Editor/tooltips.md

 ![Tooltip Help For ](../imgs/tooltip-help-en.png)

-In case the symbol is annotated with a PHPDoc comment, it is shown as well at the bottom of the tooltip.
+In case the symbol is annotated with a PHPDoc comment, it is shown at the bottom of the tooltip as well.

 ## Non-user symbols (PHP Manual)